Close

 How to become a police puppy foster carer

-Sussex and Surrey police called on volunteers to apply to foster trainee police puppies last month.
-Offering successful applicants the chance to raise one of their furry crime fighters, the joint dog unit would also cover all basic costs, including vet fees.
+Successful applicants get the chance to raise one of their furry crime fighters, with the dog unit covering all basic costs, including vet fees.

-Pet lovers in the area jumped at the opportunity and within only ten days, the police were forced to close the application process due to overwhelming interest.
+When Sussex and Surrey Police asked for volunteer trainers in September 2019, pet lovers in the area jumped at the opportunity and within only 10 days, the police were forced to close the application process due to overwhelming interest.

 But don't worry, with the increasing need for dogs’ invaluable support in helping policemen and policewomen keep our towns safe, it won’t be long until an opportunity to foster a police puppy presents itself again.

-However, taking care of our future canine heroes is no mean feat.
-If you are interested in fostering a police puppy, here’s everything you need to know.
+Taking care of our future canine heroes is no mean feat.
+But if you're interested in fostering a police puppy, here’s everything you need to know.

 What does a police puppy foster carer do?